Harfo

 Harfo (Xarfo or Xarfa Agga Bar) is a town in the north-central Mudug region of Somalia.

-The town of Buryaqab (Tuulo Buuryaqab) is located nearby and has now become united into one city.
+The town of Harfo is located nearby and has now become united into one city.

 The Puntland Abqale Army Training Camp is located close to Harfo.

 Today, the town of Harfo/Harfa is a mid-sized town with a population over 20,000.
 The town has recently become the headquarters of Puntland's customs authority.
 Today Harfo/Harfa is the 9th largest town in Puntland.

 History

 The village of Harfo/Harfa was founded in 1900.
 The village served as a military garrison of the Sultanate of Obbia under Sultan Ali Yussuf.
 The village expanded, was nominated for township in the 1980s, and became a member district and township of Mudug region in 1990s.

 In June 1993, in order to end the fighting in Galkayo, it was decided to relocate the militias that were in conflict in the city to Wargalo, Buryaqab (Harfo) and Galdogob, which are 70 kilometers away.

 Harfa has witnessed further growth and development since the establishment of Puntland in 1998, mostly fueled by investment by the Somali diaspora in Europe and the Americas.

 In October 2010, it was reported that Ethiopian soldiers had detained five residents of Harfo.

 In March 2013, a meeting was held at Harfo to discuss ways of resolving the clan conflicts, piracy, and drug problems occurring in Mudug.

 In March 2014, the Puntland security forces arrested Harfo Governor Abdulahi Farah Beyle (Tikroni) on suspicion of embezzlement.
 This is seen as part of the Puntland President's anti-corruption measures.

 In May 2015, Shiikh Cabdiqni Qoorane Maxamed, who was appointed Suldaan of Beesha Maxamed Cumar, a branch of Omar Mohamoud clan, visited Harfo.
 He was crowned on October 28th.

 In November 2016, a fight broke out in Harfo due to a water shortage, and one person died.

 In May 2017, a section of the Puntland military rebelled and occupied Harfo.

 In June 2017, an outbreak of water-borne diarrhea occurred in the Harfo area, killing 10 people.